What is UTM-based attribution

 Although the UTM-based attribution method is better for relative comparisons, it comes with some known limitations.

-UTM-based attribution typically overreports conversions to search and brand traffic Beceause UTM-based tracking might miss earlier sessions until conversion, it will tend to overreport channels that are later in the customer journey such as brand or search traffic.
+UTM-based attribution typically overreports conversions to search and brand traffic Because UTM-based tracking might miss earlier sessions until conversion, it will tend to overreport channels that are later in the customer journey such as brand or search traffic.